p-qq/Cookie-Logger/README.md

 npm i noblox.js -g
 ```

-# How the check if it works
+# How to check if it works

 a simple fucking way to check this shitty ass logger is by